polyfillpolyfill/polyfill-service/README.md

 English | [中文](./README_cn.md) | [日本語](./README_ja.md) | [Tiếng Việt](./README_vt.md) | [española](./README_es.md) | [française](./README_fr.md) | [Português](./README_pt.md) | [বাংলা](./README_bn.md) | [Deutsch](./README_de.md) | [हिंदी](./README_hi.md)

+## Announcement

+We have transitioned to utilizing Cloudflare as our Content Delivery Network (CDN) provider.
+We apologize for any inconvenience that may have arisen during this migration period.
+Please rest assured that we will continue to offer the polyfill service at no cost.

 ## Documentation

 Polyfill.io documentation is [on the website][website].